Free TEAS 7 Reading Practice Test 2025

 Focus on identifying the main idea and supporting details in short scientific passages.
 Underline or highlight key terms and their definitions or functions.
 In this case, noting how bacteria process caffeine differently from liver enzymes is crucial for answering the question correctly.

-The next passage, question, and answer also covers the skill of "Integration of Knowledge & Ideas" from the TEAS Reading exam.
+The next passage, question, and answer covers the skill of "Integration of Knowledge & Ideas" from the TEAS Reading exam.
+TEAS reading passages often require connecting different ideas and information sources.

 Just as nurses must carefully read patient charts to make accurate medical decisions, we need to read weather probability charts precisely to make good farming decisions.
-This is a crucial skill in many professions!
+This critical analytical ability to integrate information from multiple sources is a crucial skill in many professions!

 As an organic farmer, you need to approximate the weather for each of the ten days following the sowing of your fields (sunny day, cloudy day and rainy day).